-Note
+Note The values that you enter for the User ID, User Password, Profile Number, and Profile Password fields will be used in the "Creating a Unified Messaging Service to Access Cisco Unified MeetingPlace from Cisco Unity Connection" section on page 6-4.

-The values that you enter for the User ID, User Password, Profile Number, and Profile Password fields will be used in the "Creating a Unified Messaging Service to Access Cisco Unified MeetingPlace" section on page 6-4.
+Step 5 Select Save.

-- Step 5 Select Save. - Step 6 Sign out of Cisco Unified MeetingPlace.
+Step 6 Sign out of Cisco Unified MeetingPlace.